 Officers can order people drinking in these areas to stop, hand over any alcohol or dispose of the alcohol, with people who fail to do so face on-the-spot fines of up top to £100, or up to £1,000 if the case goes to court.

-The intention of the PSPO is to tackle street drinking and related nuisance behaviour in Kidderminster Town Centre by providing police, police community support officers and council officers (where designated) with certain powers.
+This PSPO is intended to tackle street drinking and related nuisance behaviour in Kidderminster Town Centre by providing police, police community support officers and council officers (where designated) with certain powers.